neo4j/neo4j-python-driver/docs/source/index.rst

 Neo4j 4.0 is by default configured to use a non secure connection.

-The Driver Configuration argument `encrypted` is by default set to `False`.
+The Driver Configuration argument :code:`encrypted` is by default set to :code:`False`.

 To be able to connect to Neo4j 3.5 set `encrypted=True` to have it configured as the default for that setup.